Canterbury, and Nelson-Marlborough and West Coast Regiment: 1st Nelson, Marlborough & West Coast Battalion 1948–1964

 Many of the officers above contributed quite a lot to the future of the battalion and beyond.
 One of the contributions made was the alliance with the Royal Irish Fusiliers which commenced in 1949.
 With this alliance came the contribution of the Gaubeen and Hackle being worn by the battalion and later the 2nd Cant NMWC Battalion up until dress standards changing to the 'One' uniform policy in the 1990s.

 Quite a large number of officers attended refresher courses at Burnham Camp during 1949.
 Night parades and training weekends commenced in each company area, alongside the battalion's officers were the strong and experienced non-commissioned officers who had joined the battalion, many of whom had prior service in the 2nd World War and later in 'J' Force and 'K' Force.
 These men became the backbone of the battalion and like their officer counterparts, they began a strong tradition of service within the 1st NMWC and later that same standard was set, alongside their 1st Canterbury colleagues, that the 2nd Cant NMWC from 1964 until present.

 One of the 'new' Battalions first's was ANZAC Day 1950, when the battalion made its first public appearance with officers, non-commissioned officers and a band parading in Nelson.
-In October 1950, the first annual camp at Burnham camp under the 3rd Infantry Brigade from the 14th until the 28th of October.
+In October 1950, the first annual camp at Burnham camp under the 3rd Infantry Brigade from the 14th until 28 October.
 Sixy officers and NCOs from the 1st NMWC attended.
 On their return home they brought with them some of their new equipment including six-pounder anti-tank guns, No. 19 wireless sets and three-inch mortars.

 In December 1950 investigations had begun to be carried out in the Top House area with the goal of camping there in the future.
 On 2 and 3 December a total of 60 all ranks held a weekend in bivouacs at Speargrass, near Lake Rotoiti.
 The training at the camp included a daylight attack on the Buller River bridge followed by a night attack and a church parade.

-On the 22nd of February 1951, Colonel D. J. Fountaine D.S.O, M.C, and E.D. was appointed as the Honorary Colonel of the Battalion.
+On 22 February 1951, Colonel D. J. Fountaine D.S.O, M.C, and E.D. was appointed as the Honorary Colonel of the Battalion.
 Colonel Fountain had enlisted as a private in the 1st NMWC Battalion in 1933.
 In 1937 he was commissioned and went overseas with the 20th Battalion of the 2nd NZEF and later commanded the 26th Battalion from 1942 to 1943 and then again in October 1944.